WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ## Warnings ⚠️
 - Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
 - If you see a warning and/or error during the process, it is not normal.
-Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you'll break things further.
+Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you will break things further.
 - Don't rerun the commands if you interrupt the process.
 You may break your partition table.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 - Do not run all commands at once.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 - Do not commit *any* typo with *any* commands.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.